 - It affects one in eight men;

-- Black people have double the incidence, one in four;
+- People of color have double the incidence, one in four;

-- Those who have had cases in the family have more than doubled the incidence;
+- Those who have had cases in the family have an incidence more than doubled;

-- The diagnosis of cancer occurs today between the ages of 65 and 69;
+- Cancer is diagnosed today between the ages of 65 and 69;

-The technical effectiveness of the new test has already been proven in two previous studies, and today it is tested as part of a program funded by the British state with 6.5 euros, which aims to definitively fix the best age to undergo the exam. .
+The technical effectiveness of the new test has already been proven in two previous studies, and today it is tested as part of a program financed by the British state with 6.5 euros, which aims to definitively establish the best age to undergo the exam .